joeytcheng/joeytcheng.github.io/_pages/contact.md

           <p>
             Opportunities depend on current projects, supervision capacity, relevant experience, and the amount of time a student can commit.
-            Interested students should complete the lab application rather than sending only a general expression of interest.
+            Interested undergraduate students should complete the lab application rather than sending only a general expression of interest.
           </p>
         </div>
       </details>